What is a blog, and why do I have one? These are the questions so many of us wrestle with.

 long walks on the beach and working with my hands.
 Despite that last one, I’m a programmer by trade, a composer by training, and a writer under duress.
 Although I guess typing almost counts as working with my hands?

 Politically, I tend to skew pretty far left (for the USA), and I’m a card-carrying member of the Democratic Socialists of America.
 If the term “socialist” bothers you, this blog is probably not a good place for you to be.
-I’m cisgendered male, white, and raised Christian (since lapsed) in these here United States, so I’m about as privileged as they come, but I’m always trying to be a better person, so please do call me out or @ me if you catch me being ignorant or insensitive.
+I present male, I’m lily-white, and I was raised Christian (since lapsed) in these here United States, so I’m about as privileged as they come, but I’m always trying to be a better person, so please do call me out or @ me if you catch me being ignorant or insensitive.
 Don’t @ me if you’re anti-trans or anti-feminist or “race-critical” or any of that bullshit, I just don’t have time for that.

 For more information about me or about this website, you can check out the About page.